itzmeanjan/pubsub/README.md

 A few things you should care about when using `pubsub` in your application

 - Though Go channels are heavily used in this package, you're never supposed to be interacting with them directly.
-Abstracted, easy to use methods are made available for you. **DON'T INTERACT WITH CHANNELS DIRECTLY**
+Abstracted, easy to use methods are made available for you. **DON'T INTERACT WITH CHANNELS DIRECTLY.
+IF YOU DO, PLEASE BE CAREFUL.**
 - When creating new subscriber, it'll be allocated with one unique **ID**.
 ID generation logic is very simple. **BUT MAKE SURE YOU NEVER MANIPULATE IT**

 ```js